Emmet (Cornish): Etymology

-Porthemmet Beach hoax
+Porth Emmet

-Porthemmet is a fictitious beach that supposedly can only be accessed via a cave found between Harlyn and St Merryn.
+Porthemmet is a beach that supposedly can only be accessed via a cave found between Harlyn and St Merryn.
 It has been rumoured to have existed since the 1990s, but is considered a hoax as many tourists try to locate it, but cannot.

-In August 2007, Truro-born Jonty Haywood began promoting a fictional Porthemmet (Port of Emmet) beach in North Cornwall with fake road signs and a hoax website, which directed people to random areas on the north coast, confusing tourists and amusing locals.
+In August 2007, Truro-born Jonty Haywood began promoting a fictional Porthemmet (Port of Emmet, also sometimes Emmet Bay) beach in North Cornwall with fake road signs and a hoax website, which directed people to random areas on the north coast, confusing tourists and amusing locals.
 In July 2008, Haywood placed a further set of signs.
+Jonty was not the original instigator of the hoax.

 2021 graffiti

 In August 2021 a number of incidents were reported in which the word 'emmet' was used pejoratively in graffiti across Cornwall.
 At Pedn Vounder beach the phrase 'Emmets go home' was spray-painted onto rocks, whilst 'Die emmets' appeared on the welcome sign to the town of Hayle.